DO I REALLY NEED THAT SURGERY OR JOINT SMART?

-Have you been struggling with a painful injury or problem and been told that you need surgery?
+Have you been struggling with a painful problem and been told that you need surgery?
 The latest evidence shows that many surgeries can be safely avoided.
+JOINT SMART is cutting edge and can help in your decision.

 Have you explored all the options?